 Research Institute for Health Sciences (RIHES), Chiang Mai University (CMU) conducts research in health-related disciplines that will address the country's public health issues, particularly in the Northern region.
-The research projects conducted by RIHES receive funding from domestic and overseas bodies and most of them have to be conducted in humans.
-That is, they are research that involves human subjects, including bodies, human specimens, medical records, test results, as well as psychological studies.
+The research studies conducted by RIHES receive funding from domestic and overseas bodies and most of them have to be conducted in humans.
+That is, they are research that involves human subjects, including bodies, human specimens, medical records, identifiable private information, as well as psychological studies.
 Conducting human subject research must adhere to international ethical principles and Thai social and cultural values.
-RIHES has appointed a research ethics committee called the Human Experimentation Committee (HEC) which is responsible for giving approval to human research protocols conducted and/or co-conducted by RIHES; protocols by another institution that are requested to be conducted at RIHES; and protocols by other CMU organisations that do not have an ethics committee or equivalent, or have an ethics committee but have filed for additional review regarding issues within HEC's areas of expertise.
+RIHES has appointed a research ethics committee called the Human Experimentation Committee (HEC) which is responsible for giving approval to research involving human protocol conducted and/or co-conducted by RIHES; protocols by another institution that are requested to be conducted at RIHES; and protocols by other CMU organizations that have MOUs with RIHES.

-The Working Party for Establishing the Standard Procedure for the Human Experimentation Committee, RIHES has created these guidelines on the approval process and research protocol preparation to help investigators meet all document requirements upon submission.
-These guidelines have been revised from the 2005, 2008, 2015, and 2021 editions.
-It is hoped that they will be of use to investigators as a research manual.
+The Working Party for Establishing the Standard Procedure for the Human Experimentation Committee, RIHES has created these guidelines on the approval process and research involving human protocol preparation to provide basic ethical knowledge and to employ them as the guidelines for researchers to prepare documents for approval from the HEC.
+These guidelines have been revised from the 2005-2023 editions.
+It is hoped that they will be of use to investigators as a research manual for ethics application.

-The Working Party for Establishing the Standard Procedure for the Human Experimentation Committee February 2023
+The Working Party for Establishing the Standard Procedure for the Human Experimentation Committee September 2024